-- Now we need to select a Library.
-For this go to Library page from navigation menu > APIs & Services > Library from the left corner icon.
+- Now you need to select a Library.
+Go to Library page from navigation menu > APIs & Services > Library from the left corner icon.

-- Here we search an Analytics API library, Select & Enable it.
+- Search Analytics API library, Select & Enable it.

 - Next, Go to Credentials -> OAuth Consent Screen tab, Check your Email address and Enter your Product name “Analytify” and Save it.

-- After Save, you will redirect to Credentials tab.
-Here you see a popup from where you select an OAuth client ID option under Create credentials select box.
+- After Saving, you will be redirected to Credentials tab.
+Here you will see a popup from where you select an OAuth client ID option under Create credentials select box.

 - In result, you'll get the Client ID and Client Secret.
 Copy that and paste these in your plugin settings.

 - After pasting the Client ID, Client Secret and Redirect URL in plugin settings, save the settings and Login with your Google Analytics Account to connect with Analytify.